 Who can witness a statutory declaration?

-Who can receive an affidavit?
+Who can take an affidavit?

 Can I practise in Victoria on an interstate practising certificate?

 An interstate legal practitioner is entitled to engage in legal practice in Victoria to substantially the same extent they are entitled to do so in their home jurisdiction.
 See further information for Interstate qualified lawyers.

 Can I practice Australian law in Victoria if I am an overseas qualified lawyer?

 Overseas qualified lawyers must be admitted to the legal profession under the Application Act or a corresponding law interstate before applying for a practising certificate.
 Foreign lawyers may be able to practise the law of their home countries in Victoria.
 Further information can be found on the Foreign lawyers page.
 If you would like further information about admission to the legal profession in Victoria, please contact the Victorian Legal Admissions Board or the Supreme Court of Victoria.

 How do I know if I am subject to supervised legal practice?